 Core Principles and Rules

 An understanding of the core principles and rules of counterpoint is essential for effective interaction among independent melodic lines.
-This technique often begins with the establishment of a cantus firmus, providing a foundation upon which additional melodies—referred to as independent lines—are constructed.
+This technique often begins with the establishment of a cantus firmus, providing a foundation upon which additional melodies are constructed.

 Navigating Consonance and Dissonance

 Understanding the balance between consonance and dissonance is crucial when writing independent melodic lines.
-In the study of counterpoint, the piano serves as an effective tool for examining how individual notes interact across different voices.
 The cantus firmus technique can be employed to gain insight into the functioning of whole notes within the framework of the five types of species counterpoint.

 A useful work for study is 'punctus contra punctum' by Johann Sebastian Bach, written during the Baroque period.
 This composition features examples of counterpoint involving three voices, providing a practical context for applying these theoretical principles.